 Reaching customers in today’s ecommerce world requires creativity and ingenuity.
 Channels are more abundant and congested than ever before.
 It takes time, effort and money to break through the noise and get your messages to potential buyers.

-Influencer marketing has helped merchants gain visibility and traction in an increasingly competitive market.
+Influencer marketing for ecommerce has helped merchants gain visibility and traction in an increasingly competitive market.
 The organic, word-of-mouth style of advertising has resonated with younger generations of consumers who shop for and research products through social media and other digital platforms.
 Entrepreneur Magazine reported that almost half of brand custodians believe that influencer marketing helps in generating word of mouth, while another 31% reported that they consider it a good way for subtle brand placement.

 Start thinking of how to make ecommerce influencer marketing work for your brand or online store.
 We’re sharing a look into how influencer marketing works, the existing market for ecommerce influencers and how to apply real-world lessons to launching or refining an excellent influencer marketing strategy.